 III.
-Requirements for the M.S.
-Degree
+REQUIREMENTS FOR THE M.S.
+DEGREE

-The requirements for the M.S. degree are (1) at least three quarters of residence; (2) mastery of graduate course material, which must be demonstrated by passing, with a grade of B or better, a minimum of eight quarter courses including: Physics 211, 213A-B, 215A, 223, at least one other course numbered between 200 and 259, and two other courses approved by the graduate advisor, which can include undergraduate upper-division courses in related areas, and (3) either Option A, a research project and written thesis, or, Option B, a comprehensive written examination.
+The requirements for the M.S. degree are (1) at least three quarters of residence; (2) mastery of graduate course material, which must be demonstrated by passing, with a grade of B or better, a minimum of eight quarter courses including: Physics 211, 213A-B, 214A, 215A, 223, at least two other course numbered between 200 and 259, and two other courses approved by the graduate advisor, which can include undergraduate upper-division courses in related areas, and (3) either Option A, a research project and written thesis, or, Option B, a comprehensive written examination.
 Students pursuing Option A typically complete three quarters of research, enrolling in Physics 295 or 296.
-Students following Option B should take Physics 214A.
+It is suggested that students following Option B should take Physics 215B.

-An MS by thesis will normally consist of about 12 months spent on supervised research under a thesis advisor.
+An M.S. by thesis will normally consist of about 12 months spent on supervised research under a thesis advisor.
 The student should submit a short (~1 page) written project description and schedule to the Grad Advisor for review once the research project is sufficiently well defined.
 The research need not lead to a publishable result, nor need it represent truly independent research.
-Rather, the basic idea is that the student carry out the research under the faculty member's guidance, and obtain a useful result.
+Rather, the basic idea is that the student gain substantial research experience under a faculty member's guidance, and obtain a useful result.
+The research must be described in a written thesis, which should demonstrate good understanding of the project and its scientific motivation and background.
+The thesis must be approved by a committee of three Physics and Astronomy faculty members consisting of the thesis advisor and two more faculty members chosen by the student.
 While it is not a requirement, we encourage an oral presentation of the thesis, lasting approximately 30 minutes, since technical communication will be an important part of the student's future.
-Both the written thesis and the oral presentation should demonstrate good understanding of the project and its scientific motivation and background.

-(The requirements for the M.S. degree with a concentration in Chemical and Materials Physics differ from these.)
+(The requirements for the M.S. degree with a concentration in Chemical and Materials Physics differ from these and are described in Section V.)